agude/agude.github.io/_drafts/2018-08-06-my_academic_bully.md

 to the floor as my heart raced in fear at having lost control of my movements.

 My post doc came back to the office then.
 He helped me into our Peugeot Partner CERN van and drove me to the hospital.
-By the time we got their I felt off, but could move at least.
+By the time we got there I felt off, but could move at least.
 The doctor did an EKG because of my history of heart problems but found nothing wrong.
 He told me to try to avoid the person who was causing me stress and then discharged me.